-- A. School personnel may only implement seclusion in the full-day, self-contained special education program for students with emotional and behavioral challenges (Citywide Social Emotional Learning program).
-Seclusion may only be considered when other interventions (e.g., offering the student's preferred mode of communication, verbal redirection, environmental modifications, directive statements, calming gestures, etc.) are, or would be ineffective, in the reasonable judgment of staff the particular school personnel implementing seclusion in an emergency situation, ineffective and may only be used to: - 1.
+- A. School personnel may only implement seclusion when other interventions (e.g., verbal redirection, environmental modifications, directive statements, calming gestures, etc.) are, or would be, in the reasonable judgment of the particular school personnel implementing seclusion in an emergency situation, ineffective and only to: - 1.
 Prevent a student from inflicting serious physical harm or injury to self or others; - 2.
 Quell a disturbance or remove a student from the scene of a disturbance in which such student's behavior or damage to property threatens serious physical harm or injury to persons; - 3.
 Defend self or others from serious physical harm or injury; - 4.
 Obtain possession of controlled substances or paraphernalia which are upon the person of the student or within the student's control; or - 5.
 Obtain possession of weapons or other dangerous objects that are upon the person of the student or within the student's control. - B. Seclusion shall be discontinued as soon as the imminent risk of serious physical harm or injury to self or others presented by the emergency situation has dissipated.
-If imminent risk of serious physical harm continues, school personnel implementing seclusion will adhere to the maximum duration outlined in subsection V.C. of this policy. - C. School personnel are not required to attempt to implement a less restrictive intervention prior to using seclusion when, in the reasonable judgment of the school personnel in an emergency situation, a less restrictive intervention would be ineffective. - D. Unless a student's damage to property creates an imminent risk of serious physical harm or injury to the student or others, the damage of property does not itself indicate an imminent risk of serious physical harm or injury and shall not be the justification for the seclusion of a student. - E. To ensure the student's safety at all times, continuous visual monitoring of the use of any seclusion shall be maintained to ensure the appropriateness of such use and the safety of the student being secluded, other students, school personnel, and others, (except in emergency situations in which securing visual monitoring before implementing the seclusion would, in the reasonable judgment of the school employee implementing the seclusion, result in serious physical harm or injury to persons). - F. Role of School Resource Officers (SROs): SROs shall not be involved in the seclusion of a student initiated by school staff.

-G. Any incident involving seclusion in any of the circumstances described above shall be subject to the requirements of 8 VAC 20-750-40, 8 VAC 20-750-50 and as otherwise outlined in Sections IV and V of this policy.
+If imminent risk of serious physical harm continues, school personnel implementing seclusion will adhere to the maximum duration outlined in subsection V.C. of this policy. - C. School personnel are not required to attempt to implement a less restrictive intervention prior to using seclusion when, in the reasonable judgment of the school personnel in an emergency situation, a less restrictive intervention would be ineffective. - D. Unless a student's damage to property creates an imminent risk of serious physical harm or injury to the student or others, the damage of property does not itself indicate an imminent risk of serious physical harm or injury and shall not be the justification for the seclusion of a student. - E. To ensure the student's safety at all times, continuous visual monitoring of the use of any seclusion shall be maintained to ensure the appropriateness of such use and the safety of the student being secluded, other students, school personnel, and others, (except in emergency situations in which securing visual monitoring before implementing the seclusion would, in the reasonable judgment of the school employee implementing the seclusion, result in serious physical harm or injury to persons). - F. Role of School Resource Officers (SROs): SROs shall not be involved in the seclusion of a student initiated by school staff. - G. Any incident involving seclusion in any of the circumstances described above shall be subject to the requirements of 8 VAC 20-750-40, 8 VAC 20-750-50 and as otherwise outlined in Sections IV and V of this policy.